rubyguides

 end

-Here’s how you might combine these patterns in a real application:
+Here is how you might combine these patterns in a real application, pulling together YAML parsing, environment-aware loading, and a config object:

 require "ostruct"